Global Alliance for Training in Health Equity Research Program

 Casper Voyles (he/him) is a queer, transgender scholar studying social inclusion of sexual and gender minorities (SGM).
 His research interests include how SGM experience inclusion in work, school, and play settings and the intersections of engagement in these social spaces and health.

 Casper's dissertation focused on participation and identity disclosure of SGM in athletic spaces, identifying factors that affect sports persistence.

 Through the GATHER program, Casper will turn his attention towards advancing occupational inclusion for SGM, in part through community-engaged research with the fire service.

-Casper will receive his PhD in Community Health and Prevention from Dornsife School of Public Health at Drexel University in June 2022.
+Casper received his PhD in Community Health and Prevention from Dornsife School of Public Health at Drexel University.
 Prior to this, he received his Master of Public Health degree from Dornsife and his Bachelor's degree in Psychology and Russian Language & Culture from Colby College.

 2021-2022 GATHER Trainees